danawoodman/monthly-calendar-date-helper/readme.md

 # monthly-calendar-date-helper

 > A simple utility that given a month and year returns an array of dates to be used in a monthly calendar.
 Shows previous and next months days to pad out the calendar so the calendar always starts on Sunday and lasts for 6 weeks.
+Option to split by week.

 ## Installation